Clinton says US could 'ring China with missile defense'

 “We’re going to ring China with missile defense.
 We’re going to put more of our fleet in the area,” Clinton said in a 2013 speech.
 “So China, come on.
 You either control them or we’re going to have to defend against them.”

 China is North Korea’s economic lifeline and the closest thing it has to a diplomatic ally, and has been criticized by the U.S. and others for not doing enough to rein in Pyongyang’s nuclear ambitions.
-Chinese officials and state media have responded by saying North Korea is not solely China’s responsibility and say Beijing’s has limited influence with secretive leader Kim Jong Un’s hardline communist regime
+Chinese officials and state media have responded by saying that North Korea is not solely China’s responsibility, and that Beijing has limited influence with secretive leader Kim Jong Un’s hard-line communist regime.

 Clinton also privately criticized China’s position on another sensitive issue, the South China Sea.
-China claims almost the entirety of the strategically vital waterbody has lashed out at an international tribunal’s rejection of its claims in a July ruling.
+China claims almost the entirety of the strategically vital waterbody and has lashed out at an international tribunal’s July ruling rejecting its claims.

-By China’s logic, Clinton told a different audience in 2013, the U.S. after World War II could have labeled the Pacific Ocean the “American Sea.”
+Clinton told a different audience in 2013 that by China’s logic, the U.S. after World War II could have labeled the Pacific Ocean the “American Sea.”

 “My counterpart sat up very straight and goes, ‘Well, you can’t do that,'” she said.
 “And I said, ‘Well, we have as much right to claim that as you do.
 I mean, you claim (the South China Sea) based on pottery shards from, you know, some fishing vessel that ran aground in an atoll somewhere.”

-In another remark revealed in the Wikileaks hack, Clinton called Xi “a more sophisticated, more effective public leader” than his predecessor, Hu Jintao.
+In another remark revealed in the Wikileaks hack, Clinton called Chinese President Xi Jinping “a more sophisticated, more effective public leader” than his predecessor, Hu Jintao.
 She noted Xi’s plans for economic and social reforms, but blamed what she called “a resurgence of nationalism” on the Chinese government.

 China’s Ministry of Foreign Affairs did not immediately respond Friday to faxed questions about Clinton’s remarks.